Logo link to homepage

 Report for Ambae

-On 26 September the Vanuatu Meteorology and Geohazards Department (VMGD) reported that steam-and-gas emissions from the active vents at Ambae were ongoing during the previous month; ash content was not confirmed.
-The observations were based on webcam and satellite images and field observations.
+On 30 January the Vanuatu Meteorology and Geohazards Department (VMGD) reported that steam-and-gas emissions from the active vents at Ambae were ongoing during January based on satellite images.
+A low-level thermal anomaly was identified in satellite data on 17 January indicating an increase in surface temperatures.
 Seismic data also confirmed ongoing unrest.
 The Alert Level remained at 2 (on a scale of 0-5), and the public was warned to stay outside of the Danger Zone, defined as a 2-km radius around the active vents in Lake Voui, and away from drainages during heavy rains.

 Source: Vanuatu Meteorology and Geohazards Department (VMGD)